adelekeadelaja/flutter/http_error_handling/README.md

 - lib/providers

     State management is handled by the repository provider.
+In this example, I used a provider that extends the `ChangeNotifier`, however you could achieve the same result using a `ValueNotifier` approach by registering a `ListenableNotifier` in _`main.dart`_, introducing `ValueListenableBuilder` in _`main_screen.dart`_, and refactor the _`lib/providers/repository_provider.dart`_ to expose a `ValueNotifier` on _ApiResponse_ object.
+You may read more on the difference between _ChangeNotifier_ and _ValueNotifier_.

 - lib/repository